Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Experimental Evaluation

 \textbf{HetGCNConv}: Here, we create the heterogeneous graph as discussed in Section \ref{sec:mapToGraph}, but consider all the edges as of similar types.
 We map the heterogeneous nodes to a common vector space as done in Section \ref{sec:mapToCommon} by using node-type specific parameter matrices $W_{\phi(v)}$'s.
 We then use the GCN convolution model and train it by setting $\alpha_2$ to $0$.

 \textbf{CHGNN-EL} : A variant of our proposed CHGNN where we drop the edge feature re-construction loss from the optimization procedure by setting $\alpha_2=0$ in Equation \ref{eq:totalLoss}.

-\textbf{CHGNN} : This is the complete model of CHGNN as proposed by us in this work.
+\textbf{CHGNN} : This is our final model proposed in this work.

-Please note that COGCN is a homogeneous graph based approach.
+Please note that COGCN++ is a homogeneous graph based approach.
 HetGCNConv and CHGNN-EL are two variants of our proposed heterogeneous model CHGNN.
 HetGCNConv only uses heterogeneous nodes but homogeneous edges.
 CHGNN-EL uses both heterogeneous nodes and edges, but sets $\alpha_2$ to $0$.

-\textbf{Architecture Specifications} : In each of these experiments, we use a two-layer encoder and a two-layer decoder.
-The two encoder layers reduce the dimensions from $F^{(0)}$ to $64$ and $32$ respectively.
-Similarly, the two decoders increase the dimensions from $32$ to $64$ and then from $64$ to $F^{(0)}$.
+For all relevant architecture specifications, training procedures and hardware requirements, refer to the supplementary material.